Roly5573/Advice-Project/README.md

 ## Description

-The site consists of one fully responsive continuous scrolling page, divided into sections, starting with a Header, including the navigation section with a dropdown, together with an animated Hero image.
-This is then followed by the main body with features including a short embedded video.
-Finally, it closes with a responsive contact form, and footer section with web and social media links.
+The site consists of one fully responsive continuous scrolling page, divided into sections, starting with an animated Header image, including the navigation section with a dropdown.
+This is followed by the main body with advice contacts features, including a short embedded video.
+Finally closing with a responsive contact form, and footer section consisting of web and social media links.

 ## Design